LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 local variable is all that you need.
 It is good to have variables leave the programmer's consciousness when they are no longer needed, as a local variable does.
 An instance variable lingers on, leaving extra places to make errors.

+This introductory discussion could get you going, making a transformation.
-Go ahead and make the changes: create project Game inside the current solution.
+Go ahead and make the changes as far as you can: create project Game inside the current solution.
 Have a class Game for the Game instance, with instance variable ``big`` and method ``Play``.

 You still need a static ``Main`` method to first create the Game object.
 You could prompt the user for the value for ``big`` to send to the constructor.
 Once you have an object, you can call *instance method* ``Play``.
 What about parameters?
 What needs to change?

+There is also a video for this section that follows all the way through the steps.
+A possible final result is in :repsrc:`instance_version/game.cs`.

 .. _animal-lab: